-Alejandro Serrano is Professor of Supply Chain Management at the MIT-Zaragoza International Logistics Program, and Research Associate at the MIT Center for Transportation and Logistics.
-At ZLC he is also in charge of Corporate Outreach in Spain and the Supply Chain and Finance Initiative.
+Dr. Alejandro Serrano is Professor of Supply Chain Management at the MIT-Zaragoza International Logistics Program, and Research Affiliate at the MIT Center for Transportation and Logistics.
 He teaches regularly at other masters and executive programs both in Europe and Latin America.

 Before joining academia, Alejandro spent 10+ years working for several firms, holding various supply-chain related positions, such as Head of Logistics or Head of Production.
 He has also been involved in several consulting projects for various companies, such as Roche, Casino Group, Saica, or Renfe.